fogg-lab/tissue-model-analysis-tools/README.md

 ## Capabilities

 #### Cell Area
-Cell area computation is performed using a Gaussian Mixture Model based algorithm.
-Two Gaussian curves are fit to pixel intensities where one curve fits the "background" pixels and one curve fits the "foreground" pixels.
+The cell area estimation is performed using a procedure that incorporates a Gaussian Mixture Model.
+Two Gaussian curves are fit to the pixel intensities of an image.
+One curve fits the "background" pixels and one curve fits the "foreground" pixels.
 Cell area is computed by thresholding based on

 $$\mu_{\text{foreground}} + \gamma \times \sigma_{\text{foreground}} ,$$